safi-io/JavaScript2024-main/README.md

 # Finally Done with this Amazing Basic JS adventure
+I learned a lot of skills during this Course.
+That will eventually help me to become a Full-Stack Developer.
 # Starting Date
 1 May 2024 at 8:40 AM
 # Ending Data